2014 Annual Report

 - Surong Bulakul, MBA’80, CEO of PTT Group, Thailand

 - H.E.
-Elena Poptodorova, Ambassador of Hungary to the United States
+Elena Poptodorova, Ambassador of Bulgaria to the United States

 - H.E.
 Sandra Fuentes-Berain, Consul General of Mexico to New York